Scaatis/AgeOfSail/README.md

 **Sent by the server:**

-Lon(gitute) and Lat(itude) are coordinates where `78;15` corresponds to the Southeast corner of the map and `79;15` corresponds to the Southwest corner.
+Lon(gitute) and Lat(itude) are coordinates where `78;15` corresponds to the southeast corner of the map and `79;16` corresponds to the northwest corner.
+Headings are given in clockwise degrees where 0° is due north.

     { "type":"sighted",
       "id":77,
       "captain":"Blackbot v.2",
       "score":13
     }
 Announces that a player (or dumboat) has spawned.
-Dumboats will always have score 0 and captain "The Spanish Crown".
+Dumboats will always have score 0 and captain "A Spanish Trader".
 The id will remain the same for the lifetime of the ship, i.e. until it sinks or goes to port.

     { "type":"sunk",
       "id":77,